kalifadan/ProtLigand/README.md

-# Beyond the Leaderboard: Unveiling Biological Insights via a Protein-Ligand Learning Framework
+# Leaderboard: Leveraging Predictive Modeling for Protein-Ligand Insights and Discovery
 ## Dan Kalifa, Kira Radinsky, Eric Horvitz

-The repository is the official implementation of the paper: "Beyond the Leaderboard: Unveiling Biological Insights via a Protein-Ligand Learning Framework".
+The repository is the official implementation of the paper: "Leaderboard: Leveraging Predictive Modeling for Protein-Ligand Insights and Discovery".
+The paper is under review for the Bioinformatics journal by Oxford.

 ## ProtLigand Overview
 ![](figures/ProtLigand.png)